 Strategies for Remote Learning

-Student Resources and Strategies for the Shift from Face-to-Face to Remote Course Delivery
+Student Resources and Strategies for Remote Course Delivery

-The following resources and suggestions for remote learning are designed primarily for students whose classes have transitioned from face-to-face to remote course delivery midsemester, though they may also be helpful for students already enrolled in online courses as well.
+The following resources and suggestions for remote learning are designed for students enrolled in online or hybrid courses.

 - download the TXST app to ensure you receive the latest information provided by the university

-- check Texas State University's main page and COVID-19 page regularly for updates
+- check The Graduate College's COVID-19 FAQs page and the university's main and COVID-19 pages regularly for updates

 - communicate with your instructor if you are having trouble accessing your course remotely.
 Depending on the issue, your instructor may provide additional information (e.g., assignment instructions, submission guidelines, etc.) or provide information about who to contact, such as ITAC for log-in issues.